Vignesh-Bala11/PyBer_Analysis/README.md

 4) Fares per City Type

     Overview of City Types:
+    The overview of the city types consists of a bubble chart highlighting the comparison of rides, drivers, and fares.
+Drivers are represented by the size of the bubbles, fares by the y axis, and rides by the x axis.

+    Rides per City Type:
+    Rides per city type is broken up into two different categories: rides per city by city type and total rides per city type.

+    Drivers Per City Type:
+    Drivers per city type is broken up into two different categories: drivers per city by city type and total drivers per city type.

+    Fares Per City Type:
+    Fares per city tpes is broken up into three different categories: average fares per city by city type, total fares per city type, and weekly totals per city type.

 ## Summary
 Based on the results listed above, I have come up with three different recommendations to address the disparities among the city types.